Head of Department (Pop, Jazz, Trad, Voice and Theatre Studies)

 John O’Connor is a conductor, musical director, and woodwind player.
-Since 2000 he has been the Head of Wind, Percussion, Voice & Drama Studies at CIT Cork School of Music, where, in addition to the subjects listed in the title, he oversees the jazz programme and burgeoning Traditional Irish music provision, also the new BA degree programmes in Popular Music and Theatre & Drama Studies, which both produced their first cohort of graduates in 2016.
+The Head of Pop, Jazz, Trad, Voice and Theatre Studies since its creation in 2018 he was previously the Head of Wind, Percussion, Voice & Drama Studies at MTU Cork School of Music, where, in addition to the subjects listed in the title, he oversees the jazz programme and burgeoning Traditional Irish music provision, also the BA degree programmes in Popular Music and Theatre & Drama Studies, and the new BA in Musical Theatre.

 A choral specialist for over thirty years, he led the adult mixed-choir Cantairi Mhuscrai to four National Trophy wins at the Cork International Choral Festival, also winning prizes with UCC Choral Society, Cor Colaiste Choilm and Cappella Lyrica at festivals around Ireland.
 Concerts include Handel’s Messiah, Haydn’s Creation, and the requiems of Faure, Verdi, and Brahms.
 For more than ten years, John taught Choral Conducting at the Annual Irish Association of Choirs Summer School.
 Choral tours include festivals and concerts in Vienna, Loreto, Venice, Toulon, Corfu, Paris and Rennes.